Thursday, December 21, 2006

 Tuesday, August 15, 2006

 In case you missed it, this past Thursday, August 10th, was National S’mores Day.
-If you type this string into Google™, you will come up with quite a few references to this tasty, gooey treat as well as some stories about its origins.
-I will leave all of that, and the link above, to those of you who may wish to explore the history of s’mores in more detail.
+If you type this word string into Google™, you will come up with quite a few references to this tasty, gooey treat as well as some stories about its origins.
+I will leave all of that, and the link above, to those of you who may wish to explore the history of S’mores in more detail.

-For those of you not familiar with this item, it is a crunchy, crumbly confection made with graham crackers, chocolate (a Hershey®’s plain milk chocolate candy bar, to be specific), and marshmallows (toasted, not singed in my book).
+For those of you not familiar with this item, it is a crunchy, gooey, crumbly confection made with graham crackers, chocolate (a Hershey®’s plain milk chocolate candy bar, to be specific), and marshmallows (toasted, not singed in my book).
 Its construction is a careful process with the hot marshmallow melting the chocolate and the whole thing held together by the graham crackers on top and bottom.

 Sunday, July 30, 2006

+This week’s (July 31-August 7) issue of New York Magazine, which arrived in my mailbox last week, is their annual “Cheap Eats” review.
 This year, I was thrilled and pleasantly surprised to see quite a few of my stand-by, Go To restaurants featured.
 If you can get your hands on the issue, the food photography is mouth-watering, at least to my eyes, or maybe I was just really, really hungry at the time I was reading the magazine.
-As with anything else in New York opinions as to what should have made the list will vary, and this is not something to be tackled on an empty stomach!
-The magazine provides their evaluation criteria in the article.
-Here are some of my thoughts on their choices (rankings ran from 1-101):

 Saturday, July 22, 2006